-I’m working on learning to preserve each type of vegetable and fruit that I grow so that I can make better use of it, realize less waste, and enjoy our produce for more of the year.
-Last fall I took on water bath canning with our homemade applesauce and learning to properly store our bumper crop of winter squash.
+We’re working on learning to preserve each type of vegetable and fruit that we grow so that we can make better use of it, realize less waste, and enjoy the produce we grow for more of the year.
+Last fall we took on water bath canning with our homemade applesauce and learning to properly store our bumper crop of winter squash.
 Now I’m working on learning to effectively freeze vegetables, like broccoli, that don’t easily lend themselves to other types of preservation.
-In this post I will teach you about preserving fresh broccoli.
+In this post, we will teach you about preserving fresh broccoli.

 Properly Preserving Fresh Broccoli